 When the cross involves a Miniature or Toy Poodle, you get a curly-coated ball of pure cute.

 Which may weigh anywhere from 6 pounds to about 18 pounds.

-Though the Poodle doesn’t shed very much, the Cocker Spaniel is a heavy shedder.
+The Poodle doesn’t shed very much.
+But the Cocker Spaniel is a heavy shedder.

 So depending on which coat type they inherit, this cross may shed pretty profusely, seasonally, or hardly at all.

-Cockapoos are typically pleasant, intelligent little fellows who rarely inherit an unfavorable disposition.
+Cockapoos are typically pleasant, intelligent little fellows.
+They rarely inherit an unfavorable disposition.